 Non-alkalized cocoa contains two particular types of antioxidants: polyphenols and flavonols.
 “These substances help keep the arteries healthy and are protective against cardiovascular disease,” says WebMD.
 “When looking for a sweet snack, a square of dark chocolate might, in fact, be your healthiest choice!”

 Want to do even better?
 Reach straight for the cacao, the fruit and bean from which chocolate is made.
 Another Central and South American food, cacao is high in antioxidants, dietary fiber, iron and magnesium, and is typically unsweetened, which means you won’t get a dose of sugar with your antioxidants.
 Although not as satisfying to the sweet tooth, cacao powder can be used in baking, and cacao nibs can be sprinkled in cereals and granolas for a little chocolatey boost.

 There you have it, folks: our top superfood picks for a vegan diet.
 Although these are all great choices, they’re by no means the only ones out there.
+You might want to even buy some health supplements or some liquid vitamins to hep you on your health journey.
 So we’d like to know: what are your superfood preferences?
 Have you tried any of these?
 What are your favorite superfood recipes?
 Hit us up in the comments and let us know!Disclaimer: We are not medical professionals, and these recommendations may not be right for everyone.
 Please do your own research to determine which foods best suit your needs, and discuss dietary changes with your doctor or a nutrition professional.